How can lead scoring benefit your business?

 Once you have the basics down, find out how to implement product scoring to understand a lead’s interest in specific products and offerings, discover how lead scoring works with an account-based marketing strategy, learn how to understand the feedback loop, and more.

 The revenue cycle, or “funnel,” starts with demand generation and ends with a closed deal and a new customer.
 As your lead scoring program develops, master your revenue cycle management so you can keep track of sales-accepted leads (SALs), recycled leads, and service-level agreements (SLAs).

 What do you do when your data quality is poor?
 Is it always best to sell to big companies?
 Learn the common pitfalls and misconceptions that marketers face when implementing a lead scoring program.

 Content marketing, social media, and lead scoring

-Content marketing and social media are important tools on their own, but combined with lead scoring, they meld together to provide you with invaluable insights, transforming seemingly random actions into traceable buying patterns.
+Content marketing and social media are important tools on their own, but combined with lead scoring, they provide you with invaluable insights, transforming seemingly random actions into traceable buying patterns.
 Learn where each type of content fits in the lead scoring cycle, including webinars, demos, ebooks, email, social media, and more.

 The ROI of lead scoring

 Discover how lead scoring can increase leads to opportunities, decrease the sales cycle duration, boost sales productivity, and generate revenue.
 See examples of how you might measure and share lead scoring results to continuously optimize your program and earn a seat at the revenue table.

 Download this comprehensive guide today to learn the process of lead scoring from start to finish, and improve execution with best practices and easy-to-use worksheets.